inrialearninglab/ai4t/docs/2.5-teachers-usages/apps/all-comparaison-outil-image.en.md

 ---
-title: AI Image Generation Tools Summary
+title: Using an AI image generation tool
 description: AI image creation tools mentioned in the AI4T forum
 ---

 This table presents image generation tools mentioned by teachers on the French MOOC <a href="https://www.fun-mooc.fr/en/cours/intelligence-artificielle-pour-et-par-les-enseignants-ai4t" target=_blank>"Artificial intelligence for and by teachers"</a> forum – visited on 01/07/2025.
-Additional information (e.g., country of origin) was extracted from the official websites of each tool.
+Additional information (Tool Description ; Sign-up Required ; Technical Limitations ; Nationality / Country of Origin) was extracted from the official websites of each tool.

 ---